core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 in that they do not create different application-visible addresses, but provide dispatch through lower transport implementations.

-Unlike in HTTP, the variations of CoAP protocols each come with their unique URI schemes.
+Unlike in HTTP, the variations of CoAP protocols each come with their unique URI schemes and thus enable the "transport address indicated by a URI" concept.
-Thus, origin URIs can be used without introducing a distinction between protocol-id and scheme.
+Thus, there is no need for a distinction between protocol-id and scheme.

 To accommodate the message size constraints typical of CoRE environments, and accounting for the differences between HTTP headers and CoAP options,